 International symposia: Since 1998, we have initiated and organized ten international symposia on High Power Laser Ablation in Osaka, Santa Fe and Taos.

-LAST CHANCE!!: HPLA/BEP 2014 will be held at Hotel La Fonda in Santa Fe, New Mexico April 21-25, 2014.
-We are combining forces with the International Symposium on Beamed Energy Propulsion (ISBEP), and the new BEP meeting track will be featuring microwave as well as laser sources for propulsion in space, and other phenomena beside ablation.
+HPLA/BEP 2014 was held at Hotel La Fonda in Santa Fe, New Mexico April 21-25, 2014.
+We combined forces with the International Symposium on Beamed Energy Propulsion (ISBEP).
+The new BEP meeting track featured microwave as well as laser sources for propulsion in space, and other phenomena beside ablation.